ubuntu/ubuntu-desktop-documentation/docs/how-to/accessibility/navigate-the-screen-using-the-screen-reader.md

     ::::

+(orca-examine-a-window)=
 ## Examine a window

-Orca's Flat Review feature allows you to spatially review the contents, both text and widgets, of the active window.
-In this mode, Orca treats the window as if it were a two-dimensional sheet of text, eliminating any notion of widget hierarchy or other logical grouping within the window.
+With the **Flat Review** feature, you can review the text and widgets of the active window.
+In this mode, Orca treats the window as a two-dimensional sheet of text.
+It browses the objects in the foreground, ignoring widget hierarchy or other logical grouping within the window.
+It can't access window elements that are currently off-screen.

-The "flattened" contents, also known as the Flat Review context, can be navigated by line, by word, by character, and by object.
-In addition, you can perform a left-click or right-click on the object being reviewed.
-Finally, you can use Orca Find, a Flat-Review-based feature to search the active window's contents.
+You can navigate the "flattened" content by line, by word, by character, and by object.
+You can also perform a left-click or right-click on the selected object.

-Because the Flat Review context is a spatial representation of the active window's contents, it is created when you first enter Flat Review and only contains those objects which are visible.
-As a result, you will not be able to use Flat Review to access items which are in the window but currently off-screen.
+When you enter Flat Review mode, it captures the state of the window at that moment.
+If the content of the window changes, Flat Review doesn't update automatically.
+You can refresh the Flat Review context by toggling Flat Review off and back on.

-Flat Review by its nature is a mode that cannot be used at the same time that Orca is tracking focus.
-Thus if you are in Flat Review and then use the application's navigation commands to move the caret or to give focus to another object, you will automatically leave Flat Review.
+If you use the application's navigation commands to move the caret or to give focus to another object, you automatically leave Flat Review.

-If the window's contents change of their own accord, the Flat Review context will not automatically be updated.
-You can cause a new context to be built by toggling Flat Review off and back on.

-* Toggle flat review (refreshes the flat review context):
+* Toggle Flat Review (refreshes the window content):

     ::::{tab-set}
     :::{tab-item} Laptop layout